fish30008/finalJava/README.md

 ## Short tutorial about my work

-### PS(at the beggining i didn't new about "fork" in github, so i don't have all the dependencies in the my work)
+### PS(at the beggining i didn't new about "fork" in github and how does it work, so i don't have all of the dependencies in the my work)

 ## Main files
 - Main